Tubitv/ExplainableRecommendations/README.md

 # Explainable Recommendations

-This project has been voted the best open-source project from the Tubi 2024 Hackathon event 🏆.
+## 🏆 Winner of the Best Open-Source Project Award at the Tubi 2024 Hackathon ##

-Giving explanation to recommendations could gain users' trust and help convert a recommendation to a viewership.
+The aim of this project is to generate explanations for recommendations provided to users.
+By offering clear and understandable explanations, we aim to build users' trust and increase the likelihood of converting recommendations into actual viewership.

-This project creates a service to provide explanations for given item ids and device id.
+This project develops a service that delivers explanations for any given item IDs and device ID.
+It is designed to be model-agnostic, meaning it can work seamlessly with any recommendation models used to generate the initial recommendations.

-This project works no matter which models are used to generate those recommendations.
+The concept of this project can be easily adapted to various business use cases, including short videos, movies, products, news, and music recommendations in the e-commerce, entertainment, and streaming industries.

 ## How to run